unegma/unegma.xyz/_posts/2022-01-28-rain-protocol-the-graph-example.markdown

 And that is it for our first example on how to integrate a GraphQL query into the Rain Subgraph in a Javascript based app.

-As always, join the [Discord][discord] for more discussion and to connect with other devs, and feel free to reach out with any questions you may have.
+As always, join the [Discord][discord] for more discussion and to connect with other devs, and feel free to reach out with any questions.

 [graph-overview]: https://blog.rainprotocol.xyz/various/rain-protocol-the-graph-overview/
 [the-graph]: https://thegraph.com/en/